Digital-Defense-Institute/nims-webhook/NOTION.md

 This will walk you through creating a Notion integration, getting the auth token, and adding the integration to the proper NIMS databases.

-1. Go to `Manage Connections` in Notion
+1. Go to `Manage connections` in Notion
     ![connection](./screenshots/connection.png)

 2. Click `Develop or manage integrations`